alesurankar/MyNetworkingApp/Client/README.md

 This project is the **client application** of the system.

-It connects to the Server over TCP using the Networking library and processes user input and server responses through the App layer.
+It is built on an **event-driven architecture** using Boost.Asio.

+The client:
+- connects to the server asynchronously
+- handles incoming messages via callbacks
+- sends user input via posted events into the io_context
+- processes everything through a single event loop

+User input is forwarded into the system using `asio::post`, integrating console input into the event-driven model.

 ## Project Structure